-The mapping in this example is indirect in that the GROUP representing the target is not explicitly identified by the reference, which is here represented by a FIELDref representing the vodml:ObjectType.ID of the target instance.
+The mapping in this example is indirect, for the GROUP representing the target is not explicitly identified by the reference.
+This reference is here nevertheless represented by a GROUP with a FIELDref.
+The GROUP represents a copy the vo-dml:Identifier instance used as value of the remote object's vo-dml:ObjectType.ID; the FIELDref the single vo-dml:Identifier.field.
 Different rows reference different GROUPs, hence a "GROUPref" construct is not applicable here.
 To find the target the client will have to search the document for a GROUP representing the right type and with an ID with a single field of the right value.
 If the value of a TD could be a @ref, we could use XMLs ID/IDREF mechanism which in some tools facilitates the lookup.
 But see section [TBD] for ideas how to best analyze a VOTable with data model structure, in particular how to deal with referencing.
 [TBD do we want such a section?
 It might borrow from some more VO-URP implementation ideas.]